 BS, History/Social Science, Western Oregon University, 2000 MAT, Willamette University, 2001 Administrative License, Willamette University, 2011

-Hello, and welcome to the College and Careers page!
 I began my teaching career in Madras, OR in 2001 after obtaining degrees from Western Oregon University and Willamette University.
 While in Madras I taught Social Studies, coached football, and was an advisor for several classes and clubs.
 I moved to Stayton and has been in the North Santiam School District since 2005.
 From 2005-2013, I taught American Government, AP US History, Sociology, 60s and Vietnam, and more while also coaching football and some track.
 I also led multiple student trips to the East Coast, including Washington DC, New York, and more.
 I obtained my administrative license from Willamette University in 2012, and became Asst.
 Principal in 2013.
-I was named the SHS Principal and served in that role from 2014-2019.
-I am excited to serve in this new capacity where I can focus on continuing to build programs that help students explore work and career options, and to help students achieve their college and career goals.
+I was named the SHS Principal and served in that role from 2014-2019, and have been in my current role since 2019.

 I am available to discuss and help with many topics, including the following:

 -Financial Aid (FAFSA, Oregon Promise)

 Look for my regular newsletters for information on career and college exploration information, videos, and timelines for students.